Brian Cornell: Career

+Memberships and affiliations

-Cornell is on the board of visitors of the UCLA Anderson School of Management.
-He is on the board of directors for Catalyst and the museum council for the Smithsonian's National Museum of African American History and Culture.
+Cornell is on the board of advisors of the UCLA Anderson School of Management.
+He is on the board of directors for Catalyst and previously was a member on the museum council for the Smithsonian's National Museum of African American History and Culture.
+Cornell is also a member of The Business Council.

 Personal life

 He is married to Martha Cornell.
 They have a daughter and a son.
+In 2021, Cornell and his wife made a $10 million donation to Sarasota Memorial Hospital in Sarasota, Florida.